 PCG Ventures Leads Initial Financing

 Los Angeles, Calif. -- Many of today’s graduate students are enthralled with the notion of joining the new digital economy, but a void currently exists on campuses for students to find approachable investors and timely financing.
 The newly formed company Information Technology University (ITU), seeks to change that with the initial rollout of its national Peer-to-Peer venture finance program, or P2P.
-A revolutionary national platform, P2Pfor new business development designed to their peers -- other students --ining.
+A revolutionary national platform, P2P enables graduate student entrepreneurs to work directly with their peers -- other students -- in developing technology business ideas.

-target and leverage the intellect and motivation of the nation’s leading graduate students.
-Different than traditional venture capital, ITU’s strategy dismantles the daunting hierarchical structure that currently exists in the financing world.
-Through its vertically integrated network, ITU augments the financing process by ing its portfolio companieswide in their area of expertise.
+Different than traditional venture capital firms, ITU’s strategy dismantles the daunting hierarchical structure that currently exists in the financing world.
+Through its vertically integrated network, ITU augments the financing process by providing its portfolio companies with a nationwide network of peers to tap as resources in their area of expertise.

 “By giving graduate student entrepreneurs a forum to meet with their peers and supplying the infrastructure needed to form a company, ITU’s P2P approach enables rapid validation of entrepreneurial ideas while also providing the infrastructure necessary to form and grow a successful company,” said Jonah Schnel, CEO of ITU.
 “We will be the preeminent net accelerator for campus entrepreneurs.
 We offer expedited funding to create ‘instant companies,’ closely supervising their initial growth, and, finally, guiding those businesses through a first round of external venture capital funding.
 Only ITU focuses on what graduate students say they need to advance their technology business ideas.”

-The Old Way

-The current process a student entrepreneur endures includes transforming his/her idea into a business plan; routing that plan to a traditional venture capitalist or attempting to enter a traditional idea incubator; or, more likely, registering his/her plan in a local- or university- sponsored business plan contest.
-Typically, these contests last anywhere from a few months to a full year in length.
-The winners are then finally introduced to venture capitalists, if the appropriate management has been attracted, funding is received.The ITU Way

 By hiring student representatives in leading graduate business schools, ITU fills the void for approachable contacts on campus.
-Those representatives, or ITU Campus Partners, are responsible for seeking out entrepreneurs, specifically those with technology business ideas.
-Through ITU Campus Partners, ITU will source and develop new business ideas into an ITU portfolio company from conception, to the first phase of traditional venture capital funding, and thereafter throughout the company's growth.
+Those representatives, called ITU Campus Partners, are responsible for seeking out entrepreneurs, specifically those with technology business ideas.
+Through ITU Campus Partners, ITU will help the student entrepreneur develop his or her new business ideas into an ITU portfolio company from conception, to the first phase of traditional venture capital funding, and thereafter throughout the company's growth.

-“On campus today, an entrepreneur with a strong idea has no alternative to the traditional venture capital model, but that and dependent on ‘who you know.’and has” Said Kai Xu, the ITU Campus Partner at Berkeley’s Haas School of Business.
-“In the IT sector, time is an entrepreneur’s worst enemy.
-By the time the business plan competition is over, this ‘new idea’ may be stale, or worse, may already have been implemented by someone else who had the first mover advantage.”
+“On campus today, an entrepreneur with a strong idea has no alternative to the traditional venture capital model, but that can be overwhelming and dependent on ‘who you know.’
+Most students would feel more comfortable approaching one of their peers.”
+Said Kai Xu, the ITU Campus Partner at the University of California, Berkeley.

-To date, several of the nation’s top graduate schools are represented in the ITU network through the Campus Partner program, including Harvard Business School, MIT(Sloan), Columbia Business School, and the UC Berkeley (Anderson).
+To date, several of the nation’s top graduate schools are represented in the ITU network through the Campus Partner program, including Harvard, MIT, Columbia, and the University of California, Berkeley.
 Campus Partners will be announced at additional graduate schools within the next 45 days.

-How ITU Works

-The Campus Partner program aggregate the diverse skill sets and talent of each Campus Partner colleague nationally; constant and active communication among this group creates a powerful resource for all ITU portfolio companies.
+The Campus Partner program is especially effective because it aggregate the diverse skill sets and talent of each Campus Partner colleague nationally; constant and active communication among this group creates a powerful resource for all ITU portfolio companies.
 To that end, Bigsafe.com -- an network Application Service Provider (ASP) and an ITU-backed company -- provides a national, secure, shared, online wide area network which facilitates communication among portfolio companies.